 Drones and Fighting Fires – A Bad Combination?

-On a Southern California freeway, a fire engulfed tens of vehicles and kept on moving forward at a great pace.
-The firefighters were there to take over the fire but their efforts ended up in smoke when drones (quadcopters) were found flying in the vicinity of the fire.
-It was on Friday that firefighters were ready to put out the fire using their planes but soon it was found out that there were 5 drones flying in just the area where the firefighter planes had to perform their operations.
+On a Southern California freeway, a fire engulfed tens of vehicles and kept moving forward at an incredible pace.
+The firefighters were there to take over the fire, but their efforts ended up in smoke when witnesses saw drones (quadcopters) flying near the firefighting vicinity.
+On Friday, firefighters were ready to put out the fire using their planes, but soon witnesses saw five drones flying where the firefighter planes had to perform their operations.

+These drones can be as heavy as 30 to 40lbs, and if such drones get shot from the air, they can cause significant accidents when they fall on the ground.
+Pro-drone individuals are worried about what the future would unfold for their favorite gadgets.
 Michael Ehline is a prolific blogger on California and international tort law.
 He has been a guest on CNN, discussed in major news publications like Forbes, Circle of Legal Trust, Personal Injury Warriors, and International Cruise Victims.
 He has lobbied congress on behalf of injured consumers, served as a United States Marine, and won millions of dollars for his clients as a West Los Angeles injury attorney.
 This blog discusses Ehline's insights and musings on all aspects of negligence law as it relates to all things "accidents."
 Ehline can be reached at (213) 596-9642.